brianmueller/cssi-curriculum/_lessons/command-line/01-command-line.md

 Understand and explain what a terminal is and why we use it Navigate and manipulate directories

-# Why This is Important?
+# Why This is Important:
 Back in the day (the 1980s!), computers only had a terminal to control them.
 Later on, Graphical User Interfaces (GUIs) were created to make computers more accessible and intuitive for those who weren't as computer savvy.
 Developers continue to use the terminal instead of the GUI because it speeds up development and allows for more fine-grained control.

 # Command Line